FAQ for hosting institutions

 8. This is the first time we are hosting an international Falling Walls Lab.
 Where do we start?

-If you are interested in hosting an international Falling Walls Lab, please contact the Falling Walls Lab team in Berlin (firstname.lastname@example.org; +49 30 609883876).
+Should you be interested in hosting an international Falling Walls Lab, please contact the Falling Walls Lab team (email@example.com; +49 30 609 8838 76).

-In the run up to the Falling Walls Lab at your hosting institution, we strongly encourage you to discuss human and financial resources and support (e.g. travel expenses of the winner to Berlin) as well as promotion and marketing efforts.
+While preparing for the Falling Walls Lab at your hosting institution, we strongly encourage you to discuss human and financial resources and support (e.g. the winner's travel expenses to/from Berlin), as well as promotion and marketing efforts.

 We recommend you to secure a date and venue for the Falling Walls Lab with the support of your academic institution.
-Once the date is set, you will then be able to start distributing the call for applications and to promote the Falling Walls Lab through various distribution channels and media.
-You are also welcome to spread the call to universities in other cities or in neighbouring countries close to your Lab to create a larger buzz.
+Once the date is set, you will be able to start distributing the call for applications and promote the Falling Walls Lab through various distribution channels and media.
+You are also welcome to spread the call to universities in other cities or in neighbouring countries close to your Lab to create more buzz.

-For more information on the organisation of a Falling Walls Lab at your institution, we recommend that you read our Falling Walls Lab Guidelines, which can be downloaded on our website at falling-walls.com/lab/launch
+For more information on the possibility of hosting a Falling Walls Lab at your institution, we recommend that you read our Falling Walls Lab Guidelines, which can be downloaded on our website at http://www.falling-walls.com/lab/launch.

 9. What will the Falling Walls Lab cost us?

-As an academic institution already provides all of the necessary infrastructure (location, print production budget etc.) to host a Falling Walls Lab, the only fixed cost you would have is the winner’s travel to Berlin and back and, if need be, one or two additional nights at the hotel.
+Seeing as an academic institution already provides all necessary infrastructure (location, print production budget, etc.) to host a Falling Walls Lab, the only fixed cost you will have is the winner’s travel expenses to/from Berlin and, if necessary, one or two additional nights at the hotel.
 We therefore welcome you to acquire suitable sponsors for your event to help cover those costs.

 10. Should we provide prizes of a certain value at our Falling Walls Lab?

-No, there is no fixed prize value for each international Falling Walls Lab.
-You are only asked to cover the travel expenses of the winner of your Falling Walls Lab to Berlin as a set prize.
+No, there is no fixed prize value for an international Falling Walls Lab.
+You are only asked to cover the travel expenses of the winner of your Falling Walls Lab to and from Berlin as a set prize.

 11. Do we have to keep a good balance of disciplines at the Lab?

-Yes, we recommend that the participants of your international Falling Walls Lab are balanced by discipline and gender.
+Yes, we recommend that the participants of your international Falling Walls Lab are balanced by both discipline and gender.
 You should also follow the same approach when selecting the members of your jury.
-Please make sure to screen the disciplines when making your selection of participants and jury members.

 12. Can we approach sponsors to support the Falling Walls Lab at our academic institution?

-Yes, we recommend that you approach your partners and potential sponsors to support your event.
-Please inform the Falling Walls Lab Team about who you would like to cooperate with.
+Yes, we recommend you to approach partners and potential sponsors to support your event.
+Please make sure to inform the Falling Walls Lab Team regarding your cooperation partners.

 13. Can we change the name of our Lab?

-No, we would ask you to refer to the event as the “Falling Walls Lab” + name of your institution or of your city (i.e. Falling Walls Lab Edinburgh - hosted by the University of Edinburgh or Falling Walls Lab McMaster – hosted by the McMaster University).
+No, please refer to the event as the "Falling Walls Lab" + name of your institution/your city (e.g. Falling Walls Lab UPenn – hosted by the University of Pennsylvania or Falling Walls Lab Leuven - hosted in the city of Leuven).